freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-260-stone-game.md

 A game is played with three piles of stones and two players.

 On each player's turn, the player removes one or more stones from the piles.
-However, if the player takes stones from more than one pile, the same number of stunes must be removed from each of the selected piles.
+However, if the player takes stones from more than one pile, the same number of stones must be removed from each of the selected piles.

 In other words, the player chooses some $N > 0$ and removes: